Liaison with Valuation Office Agency and other offices: Milk Quotas - Dairy Farming Companies

 Freeholder or tenant

 Where the company is a freeholder (in possession or having the right to possession within 12 months) or a tenant, before the company’s interest in land is referred to the Valuation Office Agency (VOA) the parties should be asked for a statement or certificate showing the name of the producer and the amount of the quota registered.
 This was dealt with by the old Milk Marketing Board before November 1994 and is now the responsibility of Rural Payments Agency of DEFRA (Department for Environment, Food and Rural Affairs).
 The statement should be attached to the reference to the VOA who will report a combined value for the land and Milk Quota (MQ).
-(This content has been withheld because of exemptions in the Freedom of Information Act 2000) Where the landlord’s interest is also being valued for IHT purposes, SAV will be asked by IHT Group for details of the MQ.
+Where the landlord’s interest is also being valued for IHT purposes, SAV will be asked by IHT Group for details of the MQ.

 Partnership engaged in dairy farming